Nasuhzade Ali Pasha: Death

 While the Greek fleet under Miaoulis belatedly set sail for Chios, the Ottoman fleet under Ali remained at the island to spend Ramadan.
 An indecisive combat between the two fleets ensued on 12 May, 19 May, and the night of 31 May.
-The Greeks unsuccessfully attempted to use fireships against the Ottoman ships of the line, while the latter, despite being much heavier and powerful than the Greek vessels, avoided combat.
+The Greeks unsuccessfully attempted to use fireships against the Ottoman ships of the line, while the latter, despite being much heavier and more powerful than the Greek vessels, avoided combat.

 On 18 June, Ali held a great feast on his flagship, the 84-gun ship of the line Mansur al-liwa, to celebrate Eid al-Fitr and the end of Ramadan.
 The entire fleet was illuminated in celebration, allowing two Greek vessels to approach them under cover of night.
 One of them, commanded by Konstantinos Kanaris, made for the flagship, while the other, under Andreas Pipinos, headed for the ship of the second-in-command.
 Unlike his colleague, Kanaris managed to latch his fireship firmly onto the Ottoman vessel, which was quickly engulfed by flame.
 Chaos broke out on its deck.
 According to contemporary European reports, Ali's officers led him to board a boat, but at that moment he was struck by a falling spar and died soon after he was brought ashore.
 However, the eyewitness Vehid Pasha claims in his memoirs that he was killed when the ship's gunpowder magazine exploded, and that his blackened corpse was thrown to the beach, where it was found.

 Ali's second-in-command brought the fleet back to the Dardanelles, while Chios, including the mastic villages, was ravaged anew by the Ottoman soldiery in revenge.
 Ali's corpse was washed and buried in the Castle of Chios, where his tomb survives to this day.